OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-23.md

 ## Luke 23:24

-So Pilate decided to grant their demand.
+Thus, Pilate decided to grant their demand.

 ## Luke 23:25